ecshreve/backend-playground/README.md

 - Database migrations via Ent [automatic migration](https://entgo.io/docs/versioned/intro#automatic-migration).

 ## Todo

-- [ ] Add an edge between User and Todo
-- [ ] Populate the database with dummy seed data
-- [ ] Generate a GraphQL API with ent
 - [ ] Generate a gRPC service with ent
+- [ ] Audit tasks.toml and update the README
+- [ ] Enable GraphQL mutations for User and Todo, write tests
 - [ ] Look at versioned migrations
 - [ ] Generate a REST API with ent
+- [ ] Think about app configuration, possibly move to a TOML or YAML file
+- [ ] Reimplement commit generator func into a standalone shell script
+	- Remove the script from .githooks, reset git config to default, add configuration option or run task to show setting it as a hook.
+	- Reimplement the script in a standalone shell script, maybe add to PATH?
+	- Add run task for the fancy gum output confirmation
+	- Add alias `gcg` to run the script wherever it ends up
+- [ ] Figure out a way to log / monitor the graphql requests better.
+- [ ] Add custom slog handler with formatting and clors, I have this somewhere just need to find it.
+- [ ] Maybe try an AI static site generator to spin up a quick UI
 - [?]
-Iterate on the commit message generation script, does it need to be a hook?
-Should I make that tool's repository public?
-- [?]
 Iterate on prebuilding the devcontainer image, what's the best way to do that?
+---
+- [x] Add an edge between User and Todo
+- [x] Populate the database with dummy seed data
+- [x] Generate a GraphQL API with ent

-## Tools and Commands
+## Development Commands

 - `docker compose up -d` to start the Postgres and Adminer containers
   - or `run dbdev` to start the Postgres and Adminer containers inside `run` tasks
 - `./setup.sh` to install tools
 - `run dev` to start the server and watch for changes
 - `git commit-gen` to generate a commit message based on the changes staged for commit
+- `go run -mod=mod entgo.io/ent/cmd/ent new <MODEL_NAME>` to generate a new model

 ### Devcontainer